Harbor City serial shootings: Shootings

-The first shooting occurred on January 31, 1993, when Howard L. Campbell, a 32-year-old black man, was fatally shot at 1087 W. 252nd Street.
-The shooting happened at about 9:00 p.m.
+The first shooting occurred at about 9:00 p.m. on January 31, 1993, when 32-year-old Howard L. Campbell was fatally shot at 1087 W. 252nd Street.

-The next victim was Michael Kevin Meador, a 35-year-old black man, who was shot to death during the night of February 14, 1993.
+The next victim was 35-year-old Michael Kevin Meador, who was shot to death during the night of February 14, 1993.
 Meador was murdered while standing in front of the same address as Campbell.

 On April 15, 1993, 26-year-old Joseph Alexander Maxwell was shot and killed as he approached the perpetrator's vehicle at 1039 W. 254 Street, two blocks away from where the first and second murders occurred.

 On May 22, 1993, an unnamed 38-year-old was shot three times at the 1100 block of West 253rd Street, a block away from where the first and second murders occurred.
 The man was injured but managed to survive.

 Investigation

-The surviving victim was able to give a description of a perpetrator and his vehicle: a red-haired white man between 25 and 35-years-old who drove a jeep.
+The surviving victim was able to give a description of a perpetrator and his vehicle: a red-haired white man between 25 and 35 years of age who drove a jeep.
 This description matched ones given by witnesses to the prior attacks.
 Other descriptions described the jeep in further detail, stating that the car was red and had a white top.
 Additionally, three of the four attacks occurred between 8:00 and 9:30 p.m.
 With this information, the police connected all of the murders to a single unknown suspect and created a composite sketch.
 Despite this, the murders remain unsolved, as does the motive.
 Although all of the victims were black, the police were unsure if the shootings were racially-motivated.
 Robbery is the only motive that was ruled out by investigators.